lingjiankong/easy_vim/README.md

 If you are using Ubuntu Linux, it is not needed to install `vi` from source.
 The built-in `vi` is sufficient.
 If you run `vi` or `vim`, you should see exactly the same thing.

+Use [vim-plug](https://github.com/junegunn/vim-plug) as your vim package manager.
+Follow the steps in the link for how to set it up.

+#### Some extra step you need to do for certain pacakges:

+##### commant-t

+Note: it is recommended to use `fzf-vim` because it is newer.
+If you want to use `commant-t`, here's the extra steps you need to do:

 Enable `+ruby` flag in `vi` when calling for `vi --version`.
 This is needed for `command-t` to work.

 ```